ibmresilient/resilient-community-apps/sc_email_parser/README.md

 ## Examples
 ### Extending the solution to deal with Phishing reports
-Scenario: Emails arriving in a particular mailbox reflect user reports of suspected Phishing attempts.
-These email messages should, in addition to the generic processing, record the sender of the email message as having been the target of a phishing attack.
+Scenario: Emails arriving in a particular mailbox reflect individuals forwarding suspected Phishing messages.
+The scripts operating on these email messages should, in addition to the generic processing, record the reporter's email address as possibly having been the target of a phishing attack, and identify the sender of the forwarded phishing email as suspicious.

 A solution:
 Add the following script to the Resilient platform: